 Great choice!
 Your favorites are temporarily saved for this session.
 Sign in to save them permanently, access them on any device, and receive relevant alerts.

 the MKIII Catalina 30 is one of Catalina’s most sought after models.
-This Catalina is STILL AVAIALBLE as of October 2024…She is a reliable fast cruiser.
+This Catalina is STILL AVAIALBLE as of December 2024…She is a reliable fast cruiser.
 Second Owner Well maintained.
+Maintenance Journal and user / service manual available.
 Reliable Universal 25mx Diesel Engine Very comfortable sleep aboard.
 Newly re-bedded mast deck step.
 Newly replaced cutlass bearing. engine mounts replaced. new fuel line hoses.
 Serviced yearly as needed.Owner retiring.

 Equipment: Sails and Rigging: Mainsail Jib (roller furling) Halyards (main, jib) Sheets and Lines Dutchman Winches Traveler Navigation and Electronics: GPS Chartplotter Depth finder Knot meter Compass VHF Radio Radar Cockpit and Deck: Two Cockpit Cushions Dodger Cockpit Table Wheel Steering (w/ emergency tiller) Swim Ladder Anchor Locker Lifelines and Stanchions Fenders and Dock Lines Interior Comfort: Galley with two burner stove Sink Dinette/ Saloon seating V-Berth and aft quarter berth Head (marine toilet) with shower Storage Cabinets and Lockers Utilities: Two Fresh Water Tanks with Pump Holding Black Tank (for waste) Shore Power Inlet Battery Charger Safety Equipment: Life Jackets (5) Flares and Visual Distress Signals Fire Extinguishers Electric Bilge Pump Emergency Tiller & manual bilge pump